The Price of Connectivity in Fair Division

 We now introduce relaxations of envy-freeness \citep{LiptonMaMo04,CaragiannisKuMo16}.

-\begin{definition} An allocation $(M_1,\dots,M_n)$ satisfies \begin{itemize} \item \emph{envy-freeness up to $k$ goods (EF$k$)}, for a given nonnegative integer $k$, if for any agents $i,j$, there exists a (possibly empty) bundle $M'\subseteq M_j$ with $|M'|\leq k$ such that $u_i(M_i)\geq u_i(M_j\backslash M')$. \item \emph{envy-freeness up to any good (EFX)} if for any agents $i,j$ and any good $g\in M_j$, we have $u_i(M_i)\geq u_i(M_j\backslash\{g\})$. \end{itemize} \end{definition}
+\begin{definition} An allocation $(M_1,\dots,M_n)$ satisfies \begin{itemize} \item \emph{envy-freeness up to $k$ goods (EF$k$)}, for a given nonnegative integer $k$, if for any agents $i,j$, there exists a (possibly empty) bundle $M'\subseteq M_j$ with $|M'|\leq k$ such that $u_i(M_i)\geq u_i(M_j\setminus M')$. \item \emph{envy-freeness up to any good (EFX)} if for any agents $i,j$ and any good $g\in M_j$, we have $u_i(M_i)\geq u_i(M_j\setminus\{g\})$. \end{itemize} \end{definition}

 An EF0 allocation is said to be \emph{envy-free}.
 It follows immediately from the definition that envy-freeness implies EFX, which in turn implies EF1.
-If we allow incomplete allocations, achieving envy-freeness and all of its relaxations is trivial, for example by simply not allocating any good.
+If we do not have to allocate all of the goods, achieving envy-freeness and all of its relaxations is trivial, for example by simply not allocating any good.
 Hence we will assume that all goods must be allocated when we discuss envy-freeness and its relaxations.